travis-ci/docs-travis-ci-com/user/build-stages.md

 And you want to release your gem or package **only** if all tests have passed and completed successfully.
 Build stages make this possible.

-Of course, there are a lot more and a lot more complicated use cases than this one.
+Of course, there are a lot more and a lot more elaborated use cases than this one.
 You can, for example, also use build stages to warm up dependency caches in a single job on a first stage, then use the cache on several jobs on a second stage.
 Or, you could generate a Docker image and push it first, then